 So we're going to get to a lot of these topics.
-Having to do with balance with the split-step, with serving and vollying and we're going to talk about the half volley as well and we're going to do this in 4 main sections.
+Having to do with balance with the splitstep, with serving and volleying, and we're going to talk about the half volley as well and we're going to do this in 4 main sections.
 I'm first going to talk about why the serve and volley or return and volley is the best strategy in doubles.
 Number 2.
 I'm going to talk about balance while moving into the net and that's really going to be the biggest section here.
 Number 3 I'm going to talk about the technique of the half volley.
 How to hit the half volley correctly and lastly we're going to put it all together and I'll have some finishing thoughts.
-So those are the 4 main sections of today's Podcast for you guys following along at home.
+So those are the 4 main sections of today's podcast for you guys following along at home.

-All right, so let's go ahead and get started with the first section in Essential volley or return and volley is the best strategy in doubles

-Tennis Podcast number 90 and that first section is going to be why the serve

-And I want to start of with this today before we talk about specific things having to do with the split-step and hitting that first volley or half volley, because I just want want you guys to understand that it really is a good play.
-And there's 3 main reasons why the serve and volley or return and volley is in my opinion the best play, the best over all strategy that you guys can try to implement in your doubles play.
+All right, so let's go ahead and get started with the first section in Essential Tennis Podcast #90 and that first section is going to be why the serve and volley or return and volley is the best strategy in doubles And I want to start off with this today before we talk about specific things having to do with the split-step and hitting that first volley or half volley, because I just want you guys to understand that it really is a good play.
+And there's 3 main reasons why the serve and volley or return and volley is in my opinion the best play, the best overall strategy that you guys can try to implement in your doubles play.